Hey, we are all here because we LOVE Great Danes. The idea of participating in the creation of more Great Danes seems pretty exciting!

-Will you feel good about your decision to breed if your puppy buyers tell you that their dog has become aggressive and requires intense behavior modification?
+Will you feel good about your decision to breed if your puppy buyers tell you that their dog has become aggressive or fearful and requires intense behavior modification?

 Which is why we are here with a solid belief in education and ethics, wishing to share that foundation with others so that every puppy buyer receives a dog that has been truly set up for success.

 Good breeders have waitlists.
 If you have to work hard to sell the puppies, that’s a good sign that you should NEVER HAVE BRED the dogs in the first place.

 Do you wish to get into breeding ethically?

 Do you desire to make sure that you are creating healthy, confident puppies?

 We encourage you to keep learning.
 Find a high quality breeder and mentor with them.

 Purchase a dog that could be shown and consider going into the show ring.
 Get to know the people in your local breed club.
 Dig into the written standard and understand what the difference is between a well-bred dog and a purebred dog.